Akshay4452/Telecom-Churn-Case-Study/README.md

 # Telecom-Churn-Case-Study
 Telecom company's customer data is given and customer churn is predicted against various variables.
-Important variables are screened using techniques like PCA and SMOTE is used for handling class imbalance
+Important variables are screened using techniques like PCA and SMOTE is used for handling class imbalance.
+Data dictionary is given which helps to understand short forms of the variables.
+6,7,8,9 stands for June, July, August and September respectively.
+Both predictive and interpretable models are built.
+Class imbalance is handled by various techniques like Bootstrap class weighing, random undersampling and SMOTE (Synthetic Minority Oversampling Technique).
+SMOTE proves to be the best one.
+Furthur, interpretable model is built so that we can understand which variables are most significant while deciding house price as PCA greatly reduces model interpretibility.
+Inferences are listed down at the end of notebook.